Koha-Community/kohadocs/source/patrons.rst

 .. _patron-permissions-label:

-Patron Permissions
+Patron permissions
 -------------------------------------------

-Patron Permissions are used to allow staff members access to the staff client.
+Patron permissions are used to allow staff members access to the staff client.

     **Important**